ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 Access to the lockbox can be made in one of two ways:

-  * login with proof of an identity
+  * Login with proof of an identity
-  * login with proof of a lockbox passphrase
+  * Login with proof of a lockbox passphrase

 The server will validate the identity login via the identity service to access the account or validate the client has the correct lockbox passphrase hash to access the account.
 An identity that has a different provider is considered a different identity.
 Thus an identity is deemed unique by its identity and its identity provider combined.